by Igor Nikiforov and Alexander Simon, July 2012 (updated by Alexander Simon, June 2016)

 The most complex case occurs when some developers are using Oracle Solaris with the Oracle Developer Studio tool collection and other developers are using Linux with the GNU tool collection.

 The tips discussed in the "Project Developed on Multiple Platforms with the Same Tool Collection" section also apply for this scenario:

 In addition, to deal with developing projects under VCS with multiple platforms and multiple tool collections, you should create a project configuration for each platform.
-Developers can select the configuration that is suitable for their environments, and they will not be restricted to using only compiler flags that are the same for GNU compilers and Oracle Solaris Studio compilers.
+Developers can select the configuration that is suitable for their environments, and they will not be restricted to using only compiler flags that are the same for GNU compilers and Oracle Developer Studio compilers.

 A configuration is a collection of settings used for the project.
 You can easily switch many settings at once when you select a configuration.
 When the IDE creates a managed project, it creates a Debug configuration and a Release configuration, by default.
 The Debug configuration builds a version of your application that includes debug information.
 The Release configuration builds an optimized version.